Whether you want to learn to ride or you've ridden for years, Pima has a course for YOU!

 - Students must be at least 15 years and 6 months of age for any RiderCourse™.
 Parental permission is required for anyone under 18 years old.

-- A completion card is issued when you successfully complete the Basic RiderCourse™ and Basic RiderCourse 2™.
+- A completion card is issued when you successfully complete the Basic RiderCourse™ or Basic RiderCourse 2™.
 This serves as a license waiver with the Arizona Motor Vehicle Department.
 A completion card is also issued with the Advanced RiderCourse to use for insurance purposes.

 - Students who attend and successfully complete all sessions will receive an MSF completion card, which can be used for insurance discounts.